 Actually, it is not necessary to specify the SNAPSHOT isolation level for simple INSERT/UPDATE/DELETE.
 However, if a table has complex triggers or a stored procedure is executed instead of simple INSERT/UPDATE/DELETE queries, it is advisable to use the SNAPSHOT isolation level.

-The thing is that the READ COMMITED isolation level does not ensure the atomicity of the statement within one transaction (statement read consistency).
-This way, the SELECT statement can return data that were entered into database after the execution of the query has been started.
-In principle, it can be recommended to use the SNAPSHOT isolation level almost always when the transaction is short.
+The thing is that the READ COMMITTED isolation level does not ensure the atomicity of the statement within one transaction (statement read consistency) since the SELECT statement in this isolation can return data that were committed to the database after the execution of the query began.
+In principle, the SNAPSHOT isolation level is recommended for short-running transactions.

 To be able to edit a dataset, you should specify the InsertSQL, ModifySQL, DeleteSQL and FetchRowSQL properties.
-It is possible to generate these properties by the wizard, but it may be necessary to correct some things after that.
-For instance, you can add the RETURNING clause, remove the modification of some columns or cancel the automatically generated call of a stored procedure altogether.
+It is possible to have the wizard generate these statements but it may be necessary to correct some things after that.
+For instance, you can add a RETURNING clause, remove some columns from the update list or cancel an automatically generated stored procedure call entirely.

 InsertSQL: